 - Does your school have a newsletter?

-Yes, we have a school newsletter that is uploaded to the Families Tab every week by Friday afternoon.
+Yes, we have a school newsletter that is uploaded to the Families Tab every fortnight by Friday afternoon.

 - Chief Minister’s Reading Challenge